Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `arity`

 The arity of the rollup.
-Defaults to `2`.
+The default is `2`.

 #### `capacity`